Learning Poisson Binomial Distributions: Extension of the Cover Theorem: Proof of Theorem

-We only need to argue that the $\eps$-covers constructed in~\cite{Daskalakis:anonymous08full} and~\cite{DP:oblivious11} satisfy the part of the theorem following ``finally;'' we will refer to this part of the theorem as the {\em last part} in the following discussion.
-Moreover, in order to avoid reproducing here the involved constructions of~\cite{Daskalakis:anonymous08full} and~\cite{DP:oblivious11}, we will assume that the reader has some familiarity with these constructions.
-Nevertheless, we will try to make our proof self-contained.
+Theorem~\ref{thm: sparse cover theorem} is restating the main cover theorem (Theorem~1) of~\cite{DP:cover}, except that it claims an additional property, namely what follows the word ``finally'' in the statement of the theorem.
+(We will sometimes refer to this property as the {\em last part} of Theorem~\ref{thm: sparse cover theorem} in the following discussion.)
+Our goal is to show that the cover of~\cite{DP:cover} already satisfies this property without any modifications, thereby establishing Theorem~\ref{thm: sparse cover theorem}.
+To avoid reproducing the involved constructions of~\cite{DP:cover}, we will assume that the reader has some familiarity with them.
+Still, our proof here will be self-contained.